Ericazach/ericazach/README.md

 # Hey There! 🙋🏻‍♀️
 ## My name is Erica and welcome to my Github Page

-What can I tell you about me?
-I'm a self-confessed technology geek! 👩🏻‍💻  I’m from Argentina 🇦🇷 and living in Spain 🇪🇸. <br> I graduated from Ironhack’s Bootcamp in Web development and I studied Java and TypeScript, which has helped me to finally reach my dream career as a software engineer.
+<h3> What can I tell you about me?
+I'm a self-confessed technology geek! 👩🏻‍💻  I’m from Argentina 🇦🇷 and living in Spain 🇪🇸. <br> I graduated from Ironhack’s Bootcamp in Web development and I studied Java and TypeScript, which has helped me to finally reach my dream career as a software engineer.</h3>

 ###